Find the Best Office Printers in the UK

 Wi-Fi printers are very convenient due to their flexibility, even though that affects their speed.
 On the other hand, a wired printer can run without any extra delay.

-Total Cost of an Office Printer
+Cost of an Office Printer

 In the past, a significant difference in the cost per page between laser printers and inkjet printers could clearly be seen.
-Recently however, inkjet printers have reached levels of optimization that allow them to compete with their laser counterparts.
+Recently however, inkjet printers have reached levels of optimisation that allow them to compete with their laser counterparts.

 The cost of ownership can be calculated by taking a model’s cost per page and multiplying it by the number of each kind of page you print (monochrome, colour document, photo, etc.) in a year.

 The total cost of ownership must be multiplied by the number of years you plan to own the office printer (estimated lifetime) and the initial price of the printer must be added on.

 Total cost of ownership = [(cost per page x number of pages printed per year) x lifetime of printer ] + initial price of the machine

 Calculating the total cost of ownership allows you to see which office printer will be the most cost-efficient in the long run.